-For MC, as a global company involved in businesses across a wide range of products and services, ensuring sustainable supply chains is a key issue.
 MC has established the Mitsubishi Corporation Policy for Sustainable Supply Chain Management, which outlines MC's actions to address human rights, labor rights and environmental issues in the supply chain.
-This policy serves to convey MC's fundamental perspective to all its suppliers.
+This policy serves to convey MC's fundamental perspective to all of its suppliers.